-This topic applies to VMware only.
-For other virtualization platforms, you only need to install OneAgent for virtualized host monitoring, as the monitoring of virtualization management layers isn't supported for platforms other than VMware.
+The following applies to VMware only.
+For other virtualization platforms, you only need to install OneAgent for virtualized host monitoring, as the monitoring of virtualization management layers is supported only for VMware.

-Once Dynatrace OneAgent is installed and process monitoring is activated on a virtual machine, you'll be able to see what's happening in your operating system—specifically, how your host-based processes behave and communicate.
+Once Dynatrace OneAgent is installed and process monitoring is activated on a virtual machine, you can see what's happening in your operating system—specifically, how your host-based processes behave and communicate.

-Follow the steps outlined below to obtain crucial information related to the virtualization management layer of your VMware vCenter or standalone ESXi hosts.
+Follow the steps below to set up monitoring on the virtualization management layer of your VMware vCenter or standalone ESXi hosts.

 Install an Environment ActiveGate in your data center before connecting Dynatrace to your VMware platform.

-You can use the embedded ActiveGate running on the cluster node.
-However, typically the Cluster ActiveGate is used to forward data from RUM and/or Synthetic.
-We recommend that you don't over utilize this ActiveGate with another monitoring type (for example, VMware).
-Depending on the VMware size, you may consider a dedicated ActiveGate per each environment.
-In such a case, you should install a separate Environment ActiveGate.There can be only one
+For Dynatrace Managed you can use the embedded ActiveGate running on the cluster node.
+However, the Cluster ActiveGate is typically used to forward RUM and/or Synthetic monitoring data to the Dynatrace Cluster.
+We recommend that you don't overutilize this ActiveGate with another type of monitoring data.
+Depending on the VMware size, you might consider using a dedicated ActiveGate per environment.

 To connect Dynatrace to your VMware platform

-Go to Settings > Cloud and virtualization > VMware and click Connect new instance.
+Go to Settings > Cloud and virtualization > VMware, and select Connect new instance.

-You may encounter a communication error even though the data you've provided is correct.
-This usually happens because the server can't be reached due to network/proxy settings.
-Therefore, it's recommended that you revise the network/proxy settings when adding a new VMware integration.
+If you get a communication error even though the data provided is correct, it might be because of your network/proxy settings.
+We recommend that you revise the network/proxy settings when adding a new VMware integration.